cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 3.2.
 Win32 environment, rights for installation and usage, Java-Runtime
      ------------------------------------------------------------------
 CrypTool requires a Win32 environment.
-CrypTool 1.4.30 is supported to run under Windows XP and Windows Vista.
+CrypTool 1.4.30 is supported to run under Windows XP, Windows Vista and Windows 7.

 Some functions [ANIMAL, ECC demonstration -- see chapter 1.2, part (3)] require an installed Java Runtime Environment JRE (version >=1.5).